 - Squeeze the juice of 1/2 a lemon into the same bowl.

 - Mix all of the ingredients thoroughly together.

-- Add 1 or 2 tbsp low fat yogurt to make the mixture a dipping consistency.
+- Add 1 tbsp low fat yogurt to make the mixture a dipping consistency.

 - Add black pepper to taste and serve with raw vegetable and pitta sticks, or crackers/bread sticks.